raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 I was a morally vacant vessel at that point in my life, so I would go in late, pick the lock, and boot up single-user mode, in defiance of all regulation.
 I could then work on customizing Super Star Trek or write programs to solve puzzles.
 Curiously, I never tampered with the student records.
 I'm not going to tell you that I had a moral code about these things.
 I think the truth is that I just didn't care about marks.

 Now about puzzles.
 One of the things I worked on was writing new games.
 I made a [Maharajah and the Sepoys][ms] program that would play the Maharajah while I played the standard chess pieces.
 It could beat me, which was enough AI for my purposes.
-This got me thinking about something I'd read in a Martin Gardner book, the Eight Queens Problem.
+This got me thinking about something I'd read in a Martin Gardner book, the [Eight Queens Puzzle][8q].

 [ms]: https://en.wikipedia.org/wiki/Maharajah_and_the_Sepoys